Chuchiraj/Python_EDA/README.md

-In this Repository i have included my work for EDA in Python for different Datsets.
+In this Repository i have included my work for EDA in Python for different Datasets.
 Codes are available with appropriate comments.
 I have included some visuals also for better understanding of data